-- Sampling times and/or frequency - Data is expressed as 10 minute and daily averages - Parameters to be measured and analysed, including analytical method - To investigate and aim to establish a baseline for ambient dust load for Birkenhead Works site and the surrounding area - To record spikes above the established baseline - To record all operational activities on site as per above list, re: dust generated on site (in Background Information Section of this table) - To analyse spikes and attempt to draw conclusions as to which operational activities are causal of dust generation To examine the effects of wind directions and speeds After further analysis and elimination of variables, aim to change systems, processes or activities on site to lessen the total dust impact This would be a continually evolving analysis of the site and involve appropriate remedial action This would also form an educational process of fugitive dust generation for our employees, contractors and adjacent community Sampling and Sampling procedures including sampling methods and equipment, calibration Testing Procedures procedures, filtering, decontamination and preservation techniques riocedules Six DustTrak DRX Units, which continuously measure PM2.5, PM10 and total PM.
+- Sampling times and/or frequency - Data is expressed as 10 minute and daily averages - Parameters to be measured and analysed, including analytical method - To investigate and aim to establish a baseline for ambient dust load for Birkenhead Works site and the surrounding area - To record spikes above the established baseline - To record all operational activities on site as per above list, re: dust generated on site (in Background Information Section of this table) - To analyse spikes and attempt to draw conclusions as to which

+Sampling and Testing Procedures operational activities are causal of dust generation To examine the effects of wind directions and speeds After further analysis and elimination of variables, aim to change systems, processes or activities on site to lessen the total dust impact This would be a continually evolving analysis of the site and involve appropriate remedial action This would also form an educational process of fugitive dust generation for our employees, contractors and adjacent community Sampling procedures including sampling methods and equipment, calibration procedures, filtering, decontamination and preservation techniques Six DustTrak DRX Units, which continuously measure PM2.5, PM10 and total PM.
 The units are located at Gunn St, on the northern, southern and eastern grounds, Block 9 stockpiles and the Community Park.
 These monitors are not compliance monitors.
-Maintenance & Maintenance & Calibration Procedures of Units Calibration Routine Internal Maintenance & Calibration Routine maintenance and inspection checks are typically carried out on a Routine maintenance and inspection checks are typically carried out on a monthly basis.
+Maintenance & Calibration Maintenance & Calibration Procedures of Units Routine Internal Maintenance & Calibration Routine maintenance and inspection checks are typically carried out on a monthly basis.
 Depending on the results of the inspection, this may involve internal filter replacements, cleaning of inlet and sample tube, zeroing as well as general operation of the units.
 External Maintenance & Calibration The units are sent to the certified suppliers for a full maintenance, calibration and compliance testing in line with manufacturer's recommendations on an annual basis.
 This may vary on the condition/performance of the monitor.
 Calibration certificates are issued by the certified suppliers confirming the instrument accuracy against the relevant reference standards.
 Maintenance and calibration records are kept onsite.
-Information and Results - Data has been collected from ABC dust monitors (PM10), and from a neutral EPA dust monitor (Netley) for comparative purposes.
-Key Findings Graphs are constructed for dust monitor data, in each of the six locations, for each day Graphs showing both ABC and EPA (Netley) ambient particulate monitoring results are used for guidance purposes and to add further meaning by comparison.
+Information and Results - Key Findings Data has been collected from ABC dust monitors (PM10), and from a neutral EPA dust monitor (Netley) for comparative purposes.
+Graphs are constructed for dust monitor data, in each of the six locations, for each day Graphs showing both ABC and EPA (Netley) ambient particulate monitoring results are used for guidance purposes and to add further meaning by comparison.
 Periods of dust levels exceeding 50 mg/Nm3 are examined in an attempt to see what site activities are causing these problems.
 It is hoped that by matching these activities up with dust levels, improvements can be made to counteract these problems.
-Key Graph Findings All monitors generally follow with one another and were comparable with the Netley control monitor and overall all six monitors indicate low PM10 levels.
+Key Graph Findings All monitors generally follow similar daily average PM10 trends and are comparable with the EPA Netley control monitor.
+Overall all six ABC monitors indicate low PM10 levels.
 There were no exceedances of the NEPM daily average air quality standard of 50 ug/m3.
 The Eastern Ground wind rose showed several spikes of PM10 coming from a southeastern direction during this period.
-These could be related to localised short term events.
+These appear to be related to a localised short term event.